tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/email.md

 By default, emails are sent from the address `reply.automations@tape-app.com`.

 <b>Coming Soon: </b><br/>
 If your organization has configured its own SMTP server in the organization settings, the email can also be sent from your own email address.
-To do this, specify the `use_organization_smtp_config` flag and the `from` property that contains the sender address.
+To do this, specify the `smtp_config_id` (containing the id of the organization smtp settings to use) and the `from` property that contains the sender address.
 Note that your SMTP server must be authorized to send email on behalf of this address for the email to be sent successfully.

 <br/>
 <br/>